An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Sufficient Assumptions for the Results of the CGNS Framework

 \section{Sufficient Assumptions for the Results of the CGNS Framework}

 Let the following denote the standard elements of the vector- and matrix-valued functionals appearing in \eqref{eq:condgauss1}--\eqref{eq:condgauss2} as model parameters:

-As to be able to obtain the main results which define the CGNS framework and its potency in DA through closed-form expressions for the posterior statistics, a set of sufficient regularity conditions needs to be assumed a-priori.
-For the following conditions, each respective pair of indices $i$ and $j$ takes all admissible values and $\vz$ is a $k$-dimensional function in $C^0([0,T];\mathbb{C}^k)$: \begin{enumerate}[label=\blue{\textbf{(\arabic*)}}] \item We assume:
+To be able to obtain the main results which define the CGNS framework and its potency in DA through closed-form expressions for the posterior statistics, a set of sufficient regularity conditions needs to be assumed a-priori.
+In what follows, each respective pair of indices $i$ and $j$ takes all admissible values and $\vz$ is a $k$-dimensional function in $C^0\big([0,T];\mathbb{C}^k\big)$: \begin{itemize} \item[\textbf{\blue{(1)}}] We assume:

 This ensures the existence of the integrals in \eqref{eq:condgauss1}--\eqref{eq:condgauss2} \cite{liptser2001statisticsI, liptser2001statisticsII}.